History

 February 18-21

-- Cake play four sold out nights in celebration of the release of their chart topping album “Showroom of Compassion.”
+- Cake plays four sold-out nights in celebration of the release of their chart-topping album “Showroom of Compassion.”

 - Prince plays 2 surprise shows in one night a midst his ’21 night stand’ in LA.